shairubin/test-fun-with-ast/README.md

 2. Optional: delete the directory: ```rm -rf ~/example_fun_with_ast```

 ## Contributors are Welcomed
-1. See open issues - or open as new one.
+1. See open issues - or open a new one.
 2. Have fun.